 Apparently, this green slug takes its solar power by feeding on algae and storing the photosynthesis performing plastids from algae in its large transparent digestive glands.

 Unlike its relatives which live in the salty seas near Japan, Indonesia and the Philippines, this slug is found in salt marshes and shallow ponds along the east of the U.S., particularly in Massachusetts, New York, Maryland, Texas, Connecticut and Florida.

-Like many sea creatures, the Elysia chlorotica slug eats algae to survive.
-In doing so, the sea snail takes the photosynthesizing chloroplasts from the algae and transfers them into its own body.
-This process is called ‘kleptoplasty’, in which the snail leaves the algae’s plastids intact, allowing it to shortly benefit from energy generated through photosynthesis.
+Like many sea creatures the Elysiachlorotica slug eats algae to survive.
+As a result of doing this, the sea snail takes the photosynthesizing chloroplasts from the algae and transfers them into its own body.
+This process is called “kleptoplasty”, in which the snail leaves the algae’s plastids intact allowing it to shortly benefit from energy generated through photosynthesis.

 The Elysia sea slug uses its sharp front tooth to suck nutrients including algae’s photosynthesizing chloroplasts.
 The gene for repairing these chloroplasts is then encoded onto its genome.
 While the next generation also must consume chloroplasts from algae, the genes to keep the chloroplasts are already present in its genome.

 This animal has baffled scientists.
 Before this discovery, they hadn’t known that it was possible for DNA to cross from one species to a whole different species and impart a life-altering function.
 No doubt, this opens up a lot of new options, but scientists say photosynthesis among people still doesn’t seem to be possible, because unlike E. Chlorotica, our guts are made just to digest and completely destroy chloroplast.